Home > GPU > GPU Buyer's Guide

 For our list, we researched the market and reviewed several options from Nvidia and AMD.
 During the process, we considered factors such as price, features, performance, and compatibility.

 We always want to make sure that you get the absolute best GPU for your rig.
 This is why we conduct in-house testing of the cards we recommend.
-This helps us get an idea of their real-life performance.
-You can learn more about our testing process through our in-depth How We Test GPUs guide.
+This helps us get an idea of their actual performance in real life.
+You can learn more about our testing process through our in-depth guide on how we test GPUs.

 Our top picks